 Knowing Potential Attack Vectors

 An attack vector is a path or method whereby threat actors infiltrate corporate systems and networks.
 Hackers use attack vectors to exploit system vulnerabilities and human errors.
 Your concrete SOC incident response plan will better defend against these attack vectors.
-The following sections gain an insight into potential attack vectors that incident response SOC will effectively counter:
+The following sections provide an insight into potential attack vectors that incident response embedded in a SOC will effectively counter

 Theft or Loss of Computing Devices